 The Falcons earn a 15-11 conference victory over the Aggies.

-In his first four seasons back with the Falcons, Air Force has compiled a 78-95 overall record.
+In his first five seasons back with the Falcons, Air Force has compiled a 78-95 overall record.
 Last season, Air Force was the No. 5 seed in the WWPA Tournament, but ended up placing third at the conference championships.
 The Falcons were 16th in the nation in 2015 and 15th in 2014.
 Air Force had a breakout season in 2012, capturing their first WWPA Championship since 1994 and earning a trip to the NCAA Championship.
 The 2012 Falcons, who registered a 19-12 overall mark, posted their best-ever NCAA finish, taking fourth place at the national tournament, as Heidmous was tabbed the WWPA Coach of the Year for the third time in his career.
 The league title was the first since 1994.

 Heidmous has coached 13 All-Americans during his career.
 Last season, Robby Stiefel earned honorable mention All-America and first-team all-conference honors.
 The Falcons had a pair of players--Cruz Smithson and Josh Stedman--who earned honorable mention All-America accolades in 2012, with Smithson leaving the Academy as the fifth-leading goal scorer in Academy history.
-Meanwhile, Stedman earned his second honorable mention All-America nod in 2013, surpassing Smithson's career goal mark and becoming just the third multiple All-America selection in program history.
-Stedman was selected to the US Senior National Team and will train full-time for the next two years as part of the Air Force's World Class Athlete Program (WCAP) in his quest to make the 2016 Olympic Team.
+Meanwhile, Stedman earned his second honorable mention All-America nod in 2013, surpassing Smithson’s career goal mark and becoming just the third multiple All-America selection in program history.
+Stedman was selected to the U.S. Senior National Team and is currently in the Air Force’s World Class Athlete Program (WCAP) in his quest to make the 2016 Olympic Team.